 When a proposal has been approved for support by a sponsor, the PI and the institutional official are typically both notified.
 In some cases, the receipt of notification of the award requires signature by the institutional official.
 In the case of fellowship awards, the individual faculty applicant is often the only person who receives notification.
-Please inform the Director or Manager of Sponsored Research as soon as possible when a proposal is awarded or when it is declined.
+Please inform the Director or Associate Director of Sponsored Research as soon as possible when a proposal is awarded or when it is declined.

 When a PI receives an award, he or she should review and complete Barnard’s grant acceptance form or fellowship acceptance form, which delineate award terms and conditions as well as any relevant policies and processes relating to the administration of the award.
-In addition, the Director and Manager of Sponsored Research and Associate Controller for Financial Compliance and Reporting invite all PIs of federal grants to attend an orientation meeting to answer questions about the award terms and conditions and related policies and processes.
+In addition, the Director and Associate Director of Sponsored Research and Associate Controller for Financial Compliance and Reporting invite all PIs of federal grants to attend an orientation meeting to answer questions about the award terms and conditions and related policies and processes.

 Post-award administration of grant budgets is facilitated through the Office of Finance and Operations.
 Once Sponsored Research is notified of a grant award, a budget account set-up form is submitted to the Associate Controller of Financial Compliance and Reporting, with a copy to the PI, and the grant account is established.